Yogita98/Cardiac-Arrhythmia-Classification/README.md

 ## How to setup the project on your local machine?
 ### Below are the steps to run the project on your local machine:

-1 Create a virtual environment with the following command 2 Clone the repository
+1. Create a virtual environment with the help of the following command
+> python3 -m venv some-virtual-env-name
+2. Enable the virtual environment by running the following command
+> python3 -m venv some-virtual-env-name
+3. Clone the repository
-3 Download all the required dependencies with the help of the below command 4 Run the following command on your console and you're ready to go!
+4. Download all the required dependencies with the help of the below command
+> pip install -r requirements.txt
+5. Finally run the following command on your console and you're ready to go!
+> python3 carrhythmia.py

 ### Do support the project by starring the project if you liked our work!